top of page

 Alcohol has a LOT of sugar in it.
 When you take a break from drinking, you can expect the sugar cravings to go through the roof.
 Stock up on some of your favorite sweet snacks to satisfy those cravings.
 Remember, the goal is taking a break from alcohol.
 Give yourself permission to eat that cookie if it keeps you from pouring a drink!
 You can find some great recipes here!

 Identify and, if possible, avoid situations or people that may trigger the urge to drink.
+Remember, it's okay to say NO!

 Keep a positive attitude and remind yourself of the benefits of not drinking.
 Check out the Brain Hacks video below and these blog posts that talk about the benefits our members have found in their alcohol-free lifestyles.

 Set up small rewards for yourself throughout the month to stay motivated.
+Go shopping, get your nails done, take a nap.
+Get creative with it!

 Take a picture on your Day 1 and then on Day 25 and compare.
 Keep a journal to track your progress and reflect on your experience.